-Cooperative Finance Corporation - Long-term debt due to CFC is payable at fixed rates of 2.90% and a variable interest rate that is established monthly and effective on the first day of each month.
-The variable interest rate in effect at December 31, 2020 and 2019 was 2.50%.
-Quarterly principal and interest payments on these obligations extend through 2024.
+Cooperative Finance Corporation - On November 9, 2022, the Cooperative entered into a long-term bridge loan debt agreement with CFC to fund new generation.
+The loan is subject to a variable interest rate that is established monthly and effective on the first day of each month.
+There was a \$57,851,112 and \$16,500,000 outstanding balance as of December 31, 2023 and 2022, respectively.
+The average variable interest rate in effect at December 31, 2023 and 2022 was 7.01% and 5.75%, respectively.
+Quarterly principal and interest payments on these obligations extend through 2027.
 The variable interest rate on the debt is convertible to a fixed rate.
 The fixed rate would be equal to the rate of interest offered by CFC at the time of the conversion request.
 The Cooperative may prepay fixed rate notes in whole or in part, subject to a prepayment premium prescribed by CFC.
+As of December 31, 2023, the loan is interest only and no long-term maturities have been established.